 - Happen before pickup, not during a rushed handoff

-- Feed the contract and booking record automatically
+- Keep the approved status connected to the contract and booking record

 - Make manager review obvious when needed